Datakan13/AstraLib/docs/tests.md

 tiny ones — a 2-core runner was never going to meaningfully exercise "8x oversubscription" reliably regardless.

-Known verification limit: `std::thread::hardware_concurrency()` reads `/sys/devices/system/cpu/online` directly (confirmed via `strace`), not `sysconf()`, so it can't be faked locally with `taskset` or a simple `LD_PRELOAD` shim — both were tried.
-What's verified directly: the *specific downscaled parameter values* chosen (thread count exactly matching core count) are fast under real core-constrained execution.
-What's **not** verified locally: that the `hardware_concurrency() < 8` branch itself actually fires correctly on a genuine small-core machine — that only a real run (e.g. GitHub Actions' 2-vCPU runner) can confirm.
+`std::thread::hardware_concurrency()` reads `/sys/devices/system/cpu/online`
+directly (confirmed via `strace`), not `sysconf()`, so the branch itself couldn't be faked locally with `taskset` or `LD_PRELOAD` (both tried) — only the chosen parameter values were verified locally, not the branch firing.
+Confirmed on GitHub Actions' real 2-vCPU runner: full suite green, `SpinlockTest`/`ThreadSafeIndexPoolTest`/`AtomicRingBufferStressTest` all fast (0.11s/0.01s/0.06s) rather than hitting their old deadlines — the `hw < 8` branch does fire correctly there.

 ## What's covered